AidanLDev/dev-daily-hub/src/content/posts/using-qrcode-react.md

 }
 ```

-Now we can pass the state down to the `QRCodeSVG` component:
+Now we can pass the state down to the `QrCode` component:

 `Main.tsx`